 Outcomes: Understand the process involved in a successful DLE-transition mentorship program * Consider multiple aspects of the value of an inclusive strategic planning process * Understand ways this program model can be applied to other transformational digital changes in the academy

-Professor and Chair of Faculty Senate, University of Wisconsin-River Falls
+Professor, University of Wisconsin-River Falls